-- 15. Taking into account Paragraph 2 of Article 10 of the Optional Protocol that stipulates that States Parties shall promote international cooperation to assist child victims in their physical and psychological recovery, social reintegration and repatriation: To provide information on this international cooperation - a) Physical and psychological Rehabilitation of child victims, with their social reintegration - 159.
-Related cases were not noted.
+Taking into account Paragraph 2 of Article 10 of the Optional Protocol that stipulates that States Parties shall promote international cooperation to assist child victims in their physical and psychological recovery, social reintegration and repatriation: to provide information on this international cooperation

+Physical and psychological Rehabilitation of child victims, with their social reintegration

+203. Related cases were not noted.

-VI.3 .Application of laws
+C. Application of laws

-16. Taking into account Articles 6 and 10 of the Optional Protocol, to provide information on assistance and co-operation of the State Party at all stages of the penal procedure related to offences described in Paragraph 1 of Article 3 of the Optional Protocol (tracking, investigation, prosecution, sanction and procedure of extradition).
-Taking into account Article 7 b) of the Optional Protocol, to provide information on requests received from another State Party aiming at seizure or confiscation goods or products referred to in Article 7 a) of the Optional Protocol.

-160. Such cases were not recorded.

-17. To indicate relevant bilateral, regional and/or multilateral agreements, treaties or other arrangements which the Interested State Party has signed and ratified and/or the national legislation applicable on the issue.
-Lastly, to indicate measures taken to ensure co-operation/coordination between authorities of the State Party, national and international governmental organizations and international organizations.
+- 1. Taking into account Articles 6 and 10 of the Optional Protocol, to provide information on assistance and co-operation of the State Party at all stages of the penal procedure related to offences described in Paragraph 1 of Article 3 of the Optional Protocol (tracking, investigation, prosecution, sanction and procedure of extradition).
+Taking into account Article 7 b) of the Optional Protocol, to provide information on requests received from another State Party aiming at seizure or confiscation goods or products referred to in Article 7 a) of the Optional Protocol. - 204.
+Such cases were not recorded - 2.
+To indicate relevant bilateral, regional and/or multilateral agreements, treaties or other arrangements which the Interested State Party has signed and ratified and/or the national legislation applicable on the issue.
+Lastly, to indicate measures taken to ensure co-operation/coordination between authorities of the State Party, national and international governmental organizations and international organizations - 205.
+Agreements with Kenya are: - (a) The treaty on reciprocal execution of court orders, signed in Nairobi on 28 May 1990; - (b) The treaty on mutual criminal assistance, signed on 25 may 1990 in Nairobi. - 206.
+Agreement with Uganda are: - (a) The legal Convention on extradition between the Republic of Uganda and the Republic of Rwandan, signed in Kampala on 6 February 1998; - (b) The Protocol on Criminal rogatory commissions between the Rwandan Republic and the Republic of Uganda, sighed in Kampala on 6 February 1988; - (c) The Cooperation agreement on Security between the Government of the Rwandan Republic and the Government of the Republic of Uganda concluded on 6 August 1993. - 207.
+Agreement with Burundi are: - 208.
+Rwanda and Burundi plan to sign a Memorandum on Gender and the protection of the Rights of Children.

-161. Agreements with Kenya:

-- ♣ The treaty on reciprocal execution of court orders, signed in Nairobi on 28 May 1990: - ♣ The treaty on mutual criminal assistance, signed on 25 may 1990 in Nairobi.

-162. Agreement with Uganda:

-- ♣ The legal Convention on extradition between the Republic of Uganda and the Republic of Rwandan, signed in Kampala on 6 February 1998; - ♣ The Protocol on Criminal rogatory commissions between the Rwandan Republic and the Republic of Uganda, sighed in Kampala on 6 February 1988;

-♣ The Cooperation agreement on Security between the Government of the Rwandan Republic and the Government of the Republic of Uganda concluded on 6 August 1993.

-163. 163.
-Agreement with Burundi:

-Rwanda and Burundi plan to sign a Memorandum on Gender and the protection of the Rights of Children51.
 Concerning particularly the protection of children, the draft agreement provides for:

+&lt;sup>51 Letter 0373/2008 /Beijing of 29 May 2008 from the Minister in them Office of the Prime Minister in

-- The prevention of human trafficking, especially that of children and women; - The control and prevention of the trafficking of street children from communes/ districts bordering the two countries.
+- (a) The prevention of human trafficking, especially that of children and women; - (b) The control and prevention of the trafficking of street children from communes/ districts bordering the two countries.

-Financial assistance and others
+3. Financial assistance and others

-18. Concerning international cooperation mentioned above (Para.
+Concerning international cooperation mentioned above (Para.
 14 to 17), to give information on financial, technical assistance or otherwise, provided and/or received in the framework of multilateral, bilateral or different programmes which were undertaken for this purpose.

-164. Cases concerned were not noted.
+Cases concerned were not noted.